OpenDAWN/SimpleSoundFontSynthHost/README.md

 Standard MIDI Web MIDI Synths (like this one) can also be used interchangeably with the hardware devices supplied by those browser implementations.<br />

 I am not a Web Audio specialist, and there are currently some issues.
 Help would be much appreciated in ironing them out.
+See [5], [6] and [7].

 November 2015,
 James Ingram